My thirteen-year-old came home from school with a swollen bruise on his face.

-I grieve for the families who are coming to terms with the nightmare that just happened in their community.
+I grieve for the families who are coming to terms with the nightmare that just happened in their community in the wake of another shooting.
 I also grieve for the families of the shooters.
 They are living through a different kind of nightmare.

 As I considered the bruise on my son’s face that he took for a friend, I remembered the One who was bruised for me, my Savior, Jesus Christ.
 There is no greater love than to lay down one’s life for one’s friends, John 15:13.
 When we love with God’s love, we reflect Christ.
 I am reminded genuine love is costly.

 Whatever else this world needs from one generation to the next, the ultimate answer for every generation is the same: new hearts that love God and love others with genuine love, new hearts that are only born through personal faith in Jesus Christ and His finished work on our behalf, new hearts anchored to a living hope.

 Until we have this answer, all the other answers will fall short.

 I put a little ointment on my son’s bruise and whispered a prayer to God that as my kids continue to grow up in this chaotic world, they will choose love.